desecho/blog/content/posts/movies-and-tv-shows.md

 ---
-title: "How To Watch Movies And TV Shows On PC"
+title: "Movies & TV Shows"
 date: 2018-03-01T00:41:11-05:00
 comments: true
 categories: Streaming
-keywords: streaming, movies, tv-shows
+keywords: streaming, movies, tv shows
 ---

 ## VPN

 It is better to use VPN to stream videos.
 I would recommend [NordVPN](https://nordvpn.com).
 It costs about 5.39 C$/month.
 It could increase the speed and it is also good for security and privacy.
 It will also allow you to watch Netflix & Amazon Prime videos that are not available in your country.

-## Netflix & Amazon Prime
+## JustWatch

-You can find a list of movies and TV shows available on Netflix & Amazon Prime on [JustWatch](https://www.justwatch.com/).
+You can find a list of movies and TV shows available on Netflix, Amazon Prime, Disney+, Apple TV+ on [JustWatch](https://www.justwatch.com/).

 ### Netflix